-I have a small ebook (19 pages) free on Amazon from July 29 to August 2 and would appreciate some reviews, if anyone has time.
+I have a small ebook (19 pages) free on Smashwords and would appreciate some reviews, if anyone has time.
 Only if you like it of course!
 It’s called ‘What Did You Say?’ and is all about English Grammar and Punctuation.

 My other books are available on Amazon and other stores–please see my Book page for more information.
 Stony Creek is free.